A Microscopic Derivation of the Time-Dependent Hartree-Fock Equation with Coulomb Two-Body Interaction: A Egorov-type result for small times

-In this final section we introduce a Wick quantisation of the above ``superhamiltonian'' system and formulate the mean-field limit as a Egorov-type theorem.
-From now on, we use $n$ to denote the number of particles, and $N$ to denote a free parameter (the inverse ``deformation parameter'' of the quantisation).
-Ultimately, we shall choose $n = N$.
-The underlying ideas were described in detail in \cite{bosons}; here we merely state how they apply in the current setting.
+In this final section we introduce a Wick quantization of the above ``superhamiltonian'' system and formulate the mean-field limit as a Egorov-type theorem.
+It is advantageous to use the second quantized formulation of Section \ref{section: second quantization}.